nektro/me.nektro.net/static/docs/favorite_quotes.md

 > "A society grows great when old men plant trees whose shade they know they will never sit in."

 > "Any community that gets its laughs by pretending to be idiots will eventually be flooded by actual idiots who mistakenly believe that they're in good company."

+> "If I die now, I'm gonna be miserable for the rest of my life."